BastiPaeltz/ansible-openvpn/README.md

 - more configuration options for openvpn, e.g.:
   - pushing routes
   - pushing dhcp-options
+- IPv6 support

-However I also had to switch back to running openvpn as a privileged user because I ran into too many problems with that, might be changed in the future.
+However I also had to switch back to running openvpn as a privileged user for now because I ran into too many problems with that, might be changed in the future.

 ## Supported Targets